bgachara/notes/pl-backend.md

 1. Syntax — the form of programming languages.
 2. Semantics — the meaning of programming languages.
-3. Pragmatics — the implementation of programming languages.
+3. Pragmatics — the implementation of programming languages/ how semantics are implemented/computed.

 **Static Single Assignment**
 **Instruction Set Architecture**